puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

 - execute: puppet agent -t
 {% endtask %}

-Next, let's try some basic puppet commands.
 We can use the puppet resource tool to easily create a new test file.

   puppet resource file /tmp/test ensure=file